Showing posts with label Home Décor. Show all posts

 Little Red Truck: A Christmas Classic

-Although I'm not a vintage car enthusiast, but I love old trucks.
+I'm not a vintage car enthusiast, but I love old trucks.
 I think this Little Red Truck is one of my cutest appliqué patterns yet.
 The finished pillow measures 20" x 12" and has a envelope back.
 The piping finishes it off nicely but this is optional.
 If you love the look of piping but not sure how to do it, the pattern has a link to a video tutorial on how to make and add piping to a pillow.

 Round Table Placemat

-The placemat patterns come in three styles that are very easy to make: a reversible, seven-wedge, and nine-wedge placemat.
+If you have a round dining table, why not make of these elegant-looking "round" placemats.
+They fit beautifully on a 42 inch round table.
+The placemat patterns come in three styles that are very easy to make: a reversible, seven-spoke, and nine-spoke placemat.
 All the templates are full page printable.

 Garden Breeze Table Runner